 And how would this new "promised land" be governed?
-Between project details, Lore coined the word “equity” for the occasion: a sort of crasis between equity and capitalism.
-Beautiful ideology, which as happened recently covers the "simple" need to make its own rules to escape the injustices perpetrated against the poor billionaires.
+Between project details, Lore coined the word "equity" for the occasion: a sort of crasis between equity and capitalism.
+Beautiful ideology, which, as happened recently, covers the "simple" need to make one's own rules to escape the injustices perpetrated against the poor billionaires.

-And so we see a full bloom of beautiful videos and beautiful renderings of highly advanced “sovereign” cities teeming with greenery and solar-powered flying machines.
+And so we see a full bloom of beautiful videos and beautiful renderings of very advanced "sovereign" cities teeming with greenery and solar-powered flying machines.

 Telosa and other "cities of the Sun": (im) possible utopias?

-The utopia of Lore's future city, like other similar projects (mostly abortions) between presentation videos, "core values" and "sustainable urban design", seems more dictated by the fact that its "creator" got tired of to pay taxes.
+The utopia of Lore's future city, like other similar projects (mostly abortions) between presentation videos, "core values" and "sustainable urban design", seems more dictated by the fact that its "creator" is fed up with to pay taxes.
 At least in the traditional way.

-“Purpose” taxes and the future city as a startup
+"Purpose" taxes and future city as a startup

 In the future city that Lore wants to build, the land will be owned by a private trust on which citizens are free to build and sell their homes.
-Taxes will be paid mainly for city infrastructure improvements voted for by citizens.
-A rather banal idea, presented as a "battle of ideas" to be voted on.
+Taxes will be paid primarily for city infrastructure improvements voted for by citizens.
+A rather trivial idea, presented as a "battle of ideas" to be voted on.